bruvellu/terebratalia-wnts/wnt.md

 <!--TODO: Check how cell polarity might regulate CE and jnk roles-->

 The mantle lobe undergoes dramatic morphogenetic changes during development.
-The tissues grow and elongate forming the mantle in the late larva.
-Receptors fz1/2/7, ligands wnt5 widespread and wnt16 restricted to the ventral portion bordering the blastopore. *wnt5* regulates tissue elongation by controlling convergent extension in other animals [see refs in @Loh2016-pz].
+The tissues grow and elongate forming the mantle in the late larva. *wnt5* regulates tissue elongation by controlling convergent extension in other animals [see refs in @Loh2016-pz].
 These morphogenetic changes might depend upon the activation of the cell polarity cascade (noncanonical Wnt pathway).
 Here wnt5 + fz1/2/7 is expressed in a different receptor context than in the apical lobe with fz4.
 The presence of *fz4* causes the activation of the *β-catenin* cascade (canonical Wnt pathway) [@refs], the cascade signaling in the mantle lobe of *T. transversa* might be mediated by *fz1/2/7*.
 Our data on the cell polarity components shows pk in the mantle.
 But strong expression of jnk which is associated with convergent extension [@ConvergExtend]. *wnt5* expression correlates with the growing/elongating mantle lobe, and is expressed at the growing tips of late larva.
 We thus speculate that the developmental mechanism involved in the elongation of the mantle lobe is convergent extension.

 <!--TODO: Check developmental roles of fz9/10-->
 <!--TODO: Is the arrangement between wnt1 and wnt7 conserved?-->
 <!--TODO: Check examples of narrowing morphogenesis and regulators-->

-The pedicle lobe is a subterminal region which undergoes width-narrowing in the larval stages.
+The pedicle lobe undergoes width-narrowing in the larval stages.
 The only receptor is *fz9/10* and many ligands are expressed as partially overlapping bands in ventral and dorsal portions.
+Other examples of such morphogenetic movement.
 The arrangement between *wnt1* and *wnt7* in the apical--mantle boundary is repeated in the pedicle--terminal boundary.
-We observe a similar or different arrangement in other animals [@refs].
+We observe a similar or different arrangement in tissue boundaries of other animals [@refs].
 This is the posterior most region with fz expression in the embryo.

 <!--TODO: Check roles of terminal wnt genes-->
 <!--TODO: Get examples of Wnt activity without Frizzled receptors.-->